BerkleyIT702/messingaround/README.md

 # messingaround
-This will be deleted soon enough
+This will be deleted soon enough <p hidden>This text should be hidden.</p>